 Scientists have long hypothesized that periodontal disease may increase someone’s chances of developing cancer in the future.
-The topic was recently explored in an article titled, “Periodontal disease, tooth loss, and risk of esophageal and gastric adenocarcinoma: a prospective study.”
+The topic was explored in an article titled, “Periodontal disease, tooth loss, and risk of esophageal and gastric adenocarcinoma: a prospective study.”
 The piece was published in Gut, a monthly peer-reviewed medical journal on gastroenterology and hepatology by the British Medical Journal.

 About Esophageal Cancer